alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 could just copy-paste something into your `lib/` folder 😜.
 We'll take a look in a future paragraph to well packaged, production ready (or production grade) solutions.
-Just keep in mind this "gem" is just a POC useful to discuss about the matter having some working and tested examples.
+Just keep in mind this "gem" is just a POC useful to discuss about the matter having some working and tested examples: use it only to support your studies.

 Lastly, as a POC, this gem illustrates alternative patterns; this is not what usually a gem wants to do.
 But the different flavours will let you explore pros